Behold our FTC disclosure masterpiece here. The following article was last updated on Jun 4, 2023 ...

 By now, you're likely well aware that finding the "perfect luggage" for your motorcycle takes patience.
 Considering everything before weighing the scales is never easy.
 Maybe looks are more important than function or vice-versa.
 Everyone's different.
 Either way, you'd be wise to allow at least three possibilities to keep you at odds until you're ready to click that order button.

 Let's not forget about fabrication!
 If you're absolutely convinced that a factory-inaccessible luggage setup is the only way to go, you shouldn't feel as though you have to compromise.
 Buying it's designated hardware for whichever motorcycle most resembles yours may be enough for a local guru to safely and effectively shape it's structure.
 Consult them first to allow for concerns and resolutions.
 Their quote should reflect the project in it's totality.

 For the record, I see the SW Motech quick-lock system as a win-win.
 While it's maximum payload is less than that of static installations, it opens doors to a variety of different motorcycle luggage options (past, present and future).
 Packing lightweight minimalist/combination travel products is better anyhow and the more of them I discover, the more room I'll have for other lightweight items, not to mention topics to write about in honor of your readership!
 8-)

 What Aftermarket Hard Case Motorcycle Luggage Are You Running?

 A handful of manufacturers seem to have the market cornered.
 Which brand is your favorite?
 What do you like about their luggage and why?
 Your input is invited.
-Post An Article!
+Leave a comment!